Royal Park, Melbourne: 2006 Commonwealth Games

-Royal Park is also home to the State Netball & Hockey Centre, which hosts games in the top flight trans-Tasman netball competition and international hockey matches, Royal Park Golf Club - notable for being the place where one of Australian golfing's greatest champions, Peter Thomson, first learnt his craft - as well as several tennis clubs, and large areas of open space for less structured recreational activities.

 Transport

-Commuter Rail

 The Upfield railway line travels through Royal Park with Royal Park station being a convenient stop for the Melbourne Zoo.

-Trams

 A light rail for trams runs through the park, which is served by route 58 to both West Coburg and Toorak.
 The route 19 tram runs up Royal Parade, to the east of the park, which operates northbound to North Coburg, and southbound to Flinders Street station.
 Two tram routes also run up Flemington Road, to the west of the park.
 The routes 57 and 59 operate in a northbound direction to West Maribyrnong and Airport West respectively.
 Both routes operate to Flinders Street station in a southbound direction.

-Cyclists and pedestrians

-The Capital City Trail for cyclists follows the train line through Royal Park from the Moonee Ponds Creek Trail at Flemington Bridge, past Melbourne Zoo, and under Royal Parade along the converted Inner Circle railway line to Princes Park.
+The Capital City Trail for cyclists follows the railway line through Royal Park from the Moonee Ponds Creek Trail at Flemington Bridge, past Melbourne Zoo, and under Royal Parade along the converted Inner Circle railway line to Princes Park.